oasis-tcs/openc2-tc-ops/Work-Product-List.md

 > Names in _italics_ are individuals who are no longer TC members.
 >
-> The TC's operating convention is that the write team for repo includes the work product editors, TC Co-Chairs, and TC Secretary.
+> The TC's operating convention is that the write team for each repo includes the work product editors, TC Co-Chairs, and TC Secretary.

 | Repository | Title | Recent | Editors | GH Repo<br>Write Team |
 |:---:|:----:|:-----:|:----:|:-----:|